rohithr8484/happy-bit-bloom/README.md

 A full-stack Web3 infrastructure platform with transaction sponsorship purpose-built for Bitcoin, Cardano and Spark.
 Bitcoin developer platform that provides tools, SDKs, and primitives to build UTXO-native applications like escrows, bounties, and programmable assets.

-We can also use Bitcoin testnet faucets : https://coinfaucet.eu/en/btc-testnet4/
+Altenative to Bitcoin testnet faucets : https://coinfaucet.eu/en/btc-testnet4/

 ### 🔹 Maestro
 Manages proof lifecycle, costs, and verification while fetching real Bitcoin data via Maestro and emulating zkVM (RISC Zero–like) execution and imports enable fetching real-time Bitcoin data such as prices, UTXOs, transactions, runes, NFTs, DeFi protocols, and wallet activity.